itseramin/gatsby-starter-vacation-rental/README.md

 Your website is running on `localhost:8000`!

-If You have still any issues or questions about installation please read up on [Gatsby](https://www.gatsbyjs.com/)...
+If You still have any issues or questions about the installation please read up on [Gatsby](https://www.gatsbyjs.com/)...

 ## ✨ Features